timewave-computer/neutron-cross-chain-vault-deployment/docs/strategist_getting_started.md

 ### Configuration Files

-The strategist requires four `.toml` files that contain the on-chain addresses and parameters generated during the [deployment process](./deploy_getting_started.md).
+The strategist requires several `.toml` files that contain the on-chain addresses and parameters generated during the [deployment process](./deploy_getting_started.md).

 -   **`neutron_strategy_config.toml`**: Contains all contract addresses, account addresses, asset denoms, and relevant co-processor IDs for the Neutron network.
 -   **`ethereum_strategy_config.toml`**: Contains all contract addresses, account addresses, asset denoms, and relevant co-processor IDs for the Ethereum network.